Tommy Hilfiger Answers 5 Key Questions Before His Mega Spring 2017 Show

 4. Why do your young women customers want to shop online?
 Why are they shopping less in stores?

 Tommy: The experience of going into a store today is not fun.
-You have to struggle to find a parking lot and waste time in line at the cash register, when you could be home and comfortable hand having fun.
+You have to struggle to find a parking spot and waste time in line at the cash register, when you could be home and comfortable and having fun.
 It’s so much more convenient to shop online.
 For stores to succeed today they have to offer a great experience — be cool.
 We have even set up a Tommyland SNAP:SHOP to make shopping even easier for our customers.
 They can take a snap of a look at the show with their phones and go right to our SNAP:SHOP app, upload the pic of the look and buy the pieces right after the show.

 5. How have you continued to make Tommy Hilfiger so successful and relevant?

 Tommy: If you want to stay ahead you have to build momentum by not just accepting change, but wanting it.
 You have to seek change and keep leapfrogging.
 I like to take risks.
-Maybe not every risk works out but if you don’t take them — like reorganizing all of our production so we could sell our clothes right after the show — then we would never get the rewards.
+Maybe not every risk works out but if you don’t take them — like reorganizing our clothing production schedule so we could sell our clothes right after the show — then we would never get the rewards.